What is The Duke of Edinburgh’s International Award?

 Discover the Award near you

-The Award operates in more than 130 countries and territories around the world.
+The Award operates in more than 120 countries and territories around the world.
+Click here to find the Award near you.

 Why now?

 Formal education is vital in helping young people to arm themselves with the skills and knowledge needed to navigate the world of tomorrow.
 But not all learning happens in the classroom.
 Formal education alone is not enough to ensure they have the skills to tackle life’s many challenges head on.
-Young people also need experiences outside the classroom to become committed, responsible and fulfilled citizens of the world.